seleniumbase/SeleniumBase/integrations/selenium_grid/ReadMe.md

 ```bash
 ./grid-hub stop
 ```

+When running with nosetests, configure a "``setup.cfg``" file with your grid hub info.
+(See the example [selenium_server_config_example.cfg](https://github.com/seleniumbase/SeleniumBase/blob/master/integrations/selenium_grid/selenium_server_config_example.cfg) file.)

+When running with pytest, add the server and port info to a "``pytest.ini``" file.
+(Or add that data directly on the command line when you run your tests.)

 #### More detailed info about connecting to the Selenium Grid Hub can be found here:
 * [https://theintern.github.io/intern/#selenium-grid](https://theintern.github.io/intern/#selenium-grid)